salesforce/best/docs/content/docs/github-integration.md

 We encourage you to set these environment variables in your CI so that when you run Best through your CI the GitHub integration will run automatically.

+Additionally, if you want to enable comments on Pull Requests you need to set the environment variable `PULL_REQUEST` with the URL of the Pull Request.

 ## Usage
 Best will activate the GitHub integration when you pass the `--gitIntegration` flag in the command line.
 This will tell Best to create a GitHub Check and then possibly comment if there is a significant performance change.